 A newly transferred or promoted staff member is eligible to use the dispute resolution process during the 90-day trial period.
 Staff who resign or are terminated during the trial period are eligible to be paid for any accrued but unused paid time off in the form of Short-Term Bank, vacation, or holiday.

 Duke does not pay the staff member’s share of the Duke-sponsored insurance programs while a staff member is on personal leave.
-If the staff member arranges for all premium payments with Human Resources at least 14 days prior to the beginning of the leave period, coverage may be continued.
+When on Personal Leave with no pay, the individual must elect and pay for COBRA to continue health, dental, and vision benefits.